Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Learn what prompts are in Semly, how to create good questions for AI monitoring, and how to organize them into topics.

-Find out how to analyze the Visibility Report in Semly and check how your brand shows up in AI answers.
+Find out how to analyze the Visibility report in Semly and check how your brand appears in AI answers.

 What AI answer sources are